 Washington, DC 20040

-Advisory Board Committee
+Meet our Advisory Board Committee:

 James E. Pittman is a retired Senior Executive of the US Department of Health and Human Services, administering national mental health programs, and providing direction and oversight of St. Elizabeths Hospital, including the legislative transfer from federal to local DC administration and control.